 The FLY 3 Bass gives you great looks and flexible tone, all in a package that you’ll find super easy to transport.
 Get all of the details on this cool little powerhouse by checking out our full FLY 3 Bass review.

 Choosing Between a Bass Head or Combo

-However, let’s not be harsh on combos.
-Unless you are regularly performing to a large audience, you probably won’t need the power most big bass heads offer (although some combos can certainly provide stage-worthy output – just look at the Hartke HD500 on our chart).
-Having the head and speaker in one box is also incredibly convenient, while combos tend to work out a lot cheaper than heads – you can buy a great bass amp for under $300.
+Having the head and speaker in one box is also incredibly convenient, while combos tend to work out a lot cheaper than heads.
+In fact, you can buy a great bass combo for under $300.
 Plus, you don’t need to factor in the cost of buying a separate cabinet.
 So, combos will be the smart choice for many bassists.

 How Much Power Is Enough?